Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 Competitive MCAT score

 Admissions Statistics:The most recent class that entered was 404 students.
-The Admissions Committee WCUCOM looks for a cumulative GPA of 3.5 or above and an MCAT score of 500 or above.
-The acceptance rate is approximately 5%.
+The Admissions Committee WCUCOM looks for a minimum cumulative GPA of 3.4 and a minimum MCAT score of 500.
+The acceptance rate is 33%.

 That is a long, long list of osteopathic medical schools and a lot of information.
 So, how do you choose which osteopathic medical school is the best one?
 There is a multitude of different factors to look at, but luckily, U.S. News has released a list of the best medical schools, six of which are osteopathic medical schools: